Working in Resource View

 View Options in Resource View

 As with Task View, the resource outline can be customized to display columns with a wide variety of information about your resources.
-To show and hide columns, select them in View Options (Command-J) or secondary-click on the column header and toggle them in the contextual menu that appears.
+To show and hide columns, select them in View Options (Command-J) or Control-click on the column header and toggle them in the contextual menu that appears.

 Also as with Task View, the Resource View’s view options offer metadata fields for display next to (or superimposed upon) tasks and groups as displayed in the resource timeline.
 Each appended field has a dropdown menu that you can choose any of the available custom columns’ values to occupy.